Policies and Procedures

 The School of Business strives to maintain policies and procedures that are consistent with those of the university, as well as in the best interest of our students.

-If you have any questions concerning a particular policy or procedure, please contact the Office of Academic and Career Services, Room 008 of Enterprise Hall (703-993-1880) for clarification, or stop in during walk-in hours to speak with an Academic Advisor.
+If you have any questions concerning a particular policy or procedure, please contact the Office of Student Success and Academic Services, Room 008 of Enterprise Hall (703-993-1880) for clarification, or schedule an appointment to speak with an Academic Advisor.

 - Applying for Graduation

 Graduation is not an automatic process.
 Students should apply to graduate no later than the application deadline each semester.
 You must be in good financial standing with the university to receive your diploma.
+Please note that if you have courses left to take in a summer term but are walking in the spring ceremony, you must apply for summer graduation.
 Learn more.

 - Credit Overload